cristipufu/tweekenizer.net/README.md

 # Tweekenizer

 Tokenizer for social media posts and comments.
-It categorizes tokens into words, hashtags, mentions, urls, emails, time, numbers, emojis, emoticons using a set of regular expressions (that can be overwritten or extended).
+It categorizes tokens as words, hashtags, mentions, urls, emails, time, numbers, emojis, emoticons using a set of regular expressions (that can be overwritten or extended).

+Can extract ticker symbols eg: $AAPL, $MRNA, $TSLA and currencies $120k, €200.

 Supports multiple languages.